Cruxial0/sd-wildcard-editor/README.md

 - [ ] Rich and intuitive interface<br>
 To help the user streamline their process with max efficiency.

+- [ ] Tag Catagorization<br>
+The ability to catagorize tags.
+Will improve automation.

 ### Extras
 - [ ] RNG Wildcards<br>
 Allow users to adjust the odds of each entry in a wildcard appearing by adjusting sliders in the interface.